Eyeglass All Product Installation and Upgrade Guides Publication

 Configure SMTP

-1. Enter the information for your email server in the Notification Center / Configure SMTP tab.
+• Enter the information for your email server in the Notification Center/Configure SMTP tab.

 • Port: Enter the port which should be used for sending email

 • From: Enter the email address of the sender of the email.
-Typically this is required to be a valid email address recognized by the email server.
+Typically, this must be a valid email address recognized by the email server.

-• Use Authentication: Select if email server requires an authenticated login
+• Use Authentication: Select if the email server requires an authenticated login

-• Alarm Severity Filter: Select level of alarms for which you would like to receive email.
+• Alarm Severity Filter: Select the level of alarms you would like to receive email

 2. Use the Test Email Setting button to check that the email server information added is correct.
-If an error occurs, you will get error codes from the SMTP connection.
-The "no error" response indicates successful connection.
-If error is returned the debug response should be sent to support.superna.net.
+You will get error codes from the SMTP connection if an error occurs.
+The "no error" response indicates a successful connection.
+If an error is returned, the debug response should be sent to support.superna.net.

 3. Save your changes.